Dr. Baravarian explains how the Ghost Non-Metal Bunionectomy® is revolutionizing bunion surgery

 Our Ghost Bunion Osteotomy enables immediate weight-bearing in a boot and allows for a return to activity within 4-6 weeks.

-The Ghost Bunion Minimally Invasive Procedure
+The Ghost Bunion No-Metal Minimally Invasive Bunion Surgery

 Our second option is our minimally invasive ghost bunion procedure.
 In this procedure, we use three small incisions to cut the bone and realign the bunion without opening the joint.
 We still utilize our fiber screw fixation, which becomes incorporated into the bone over a period of two years.
 This procedure reduces swelling and scar tissue.